From Filters to VLMs: Benchmarking Defogging Methods through Object Detection and Segmentation Performance: Introduction

+We primarily identify the problem of over-reliance on pixel-level dehazing fidelity scores as proxies for downstream task performance~\cite{li2019reside}; this is a practice that often obscures the true utility of restoration methods in safety-critical scenarios.
+Our design isolates this factor by holding the detection and segmentation modules fixed and varying only the pre-processing pipeline, creating a controlled environment to evaluate classical filters, learned defogging networks, and mixed chains.
+As a novel extension to this benchmarking framework, we also incorporate an exploratory analysis of new, prompt-driven image editors (VLMs) ~\cite{huggingface_controlnet_examples,lhoest2022hub,wolf2020transformers}, assessing their viability against dedicated, domain-specific models.

+In support of this exploratory track, we utilized and engineered defogging prompt for general-purpose image-editing model.
+Unlike standard prompting, this approach explicitly cues qualitative attributes such as edge clarity, local contrast, and semantic consistency, while suppressing common failure modes like hallucinations or exposure errors.
+To bridge the gap between human visual assessment and machine performance, we further employ both VLM-based and human judges to assign qualitative rubric scores to the outputs.
+This analysis allows us to quantify the alignment between rubric-based assessments and task metrics, revealing that specific visual cues—particularly edge sharpness and local contrast—show strong correlations with mean Average Precision (mAP)~\cite{kirillov2019panoptic}, thereby identifying the specific visual properties that drive downstream improvements.

-We summarize our \emph{contributions} as follows: \begin{itemize} \item we do a large-scale, apples-to-apples comparison of handcrafted filters, learned defogging models, chained variants, and VLM editing for foggy driving scenes, evaluated on \emph{downstream} detection and segmentation. \item We analyze mixed pipelines (\emph{filter}$\rightarrow$\emph{model}, \emph{model}$\rightarrow$\emph{filter}) that reveals when chaining helps or hurts relative to single-stage methods. \item As part of the pipeline, we conduct a prompt-engineering evaluation for VLM editors aligned to detector-salient cues, contrasting minimal vs.\ chain-of-thought prompts and negatives. \item An experimental study of \textbf{VLM–metric alignment} is done to quantify how well qualitative VLM scores track task metrics (mAP) via correlation analyses, highlighting when cosmetic improvements do or (do not) translate to task gains. \item We provide a transparent evaluation protocol (datasets, splits, detector/segmenter, and metrics) to support reproducibility and future comparisons (details in Sections~\ref{sec:method},~\ref{sec:experiments}). \end{itemize}
+We summarize our \emph{contributions} as follows: \begin{itemize} \item A systematic, controlled benchmark of handcrafted filters, learned defogging networks, and VLM-based editors across both synthetic (Foggy Cityscapes) and real-world (ACDC) datasets, explicitly evaluating the ``sim-to-real'' gap in downstream detection and segmentation. \item An analysis of sequential processing pipelines (\emph{filter}$\rightarrow$\emph{model}, \emph{model}$\rightarrow$\emph{filter}) that identifies specific interactions leading to improvement or degradation relative to single-stage methods. \item An exploration of VLM-based image editing for adverse weather, using an engineered prompting strategy designed to restore visual features essential for accurate detection. \item A quantitative study of \textbf{VLM metric alignment}, correlating qualitative rubric scores with downstream performance (mAP) to determine when visual restoration reliably translates to task accuracy. \item A transparent, reproducible evaluation protocol (datasets, models, detector/segmenter configurations, and metrics) to facilitate future comparative research (details in Sections~\ref{sec:method} and \ref{sec:experiments}). \end{itemize}